tensorflow/community/rfcs/20191106-tf2-tpu-savedmodel.md

 arguments:

 1.  `export_to_tpu`: Simply setting this to `True` will export TPU model;
-2.  `tags_signatures`: Optionally for advanced users, if they want to have more control of what tags / signatures they are using, they can use this argument as if they are using TF2.x saving API.
+2.  `tags`: Optionally for advanced users, if they want to have more control of what tags they are using, they can use this argument as if they are using TF2.x saving API.

+<b>Option 2</b>

+No change.
+Users can save a keras model for TPU inference with tf.saved_model.save().

 ## Detailed Design